 In this respect, a Greek default would seriously harm these already shaky banks.
 What Merkel and friends are doing, therefore, is desperately trying to save their own crack dealers by keeping Greece addicted to debt.
 Instead of allowing the Greeks to kick the habit by defaulting, the bailout loans only put them in debt-servitude of their new European masters.

-Partisans Rise: Join the Pacifist Resistance for a Real Democracy!
+Partisans Rise: Join the Movement for Real Democracy!

 Today, Merkel is doing economically what Germany failed to achieve militarily 70 years ago: she is effectively annexing the European periphery in an attempt to serve Germany’s national interests.
 By destroying Greek sovereignty, Merkel is threatening to drown the European child of democracy in its historic homeland.